vincios/rpi-setup-old/general-setup.md

               - "<YOUR_USER>:<YOUR_HASHED_PASSWORD>"
     ```

     💡 The `middlewares.yml` file defines your shared middlewares.
-By default, it defines two middlewares: `redirect-to-https` to redirect a `HTTP` route to the `HTTPS` one, and `authentication` to add a basic authenticatoion to the route.
+By default, it defines two middlewares: `redirect-to-https` to redirect a `HTTP` route to the `HTTPS` one, and `authentication` to add a basic authentication to the route.

     ⚠️ The `users` field is an array of authorized users.
 Each user must be declared using the `name:hashed-password` format.
 See the [BasicAuth (https://doc.traefik.io/traefik/middlewares/http/basicauth/#configuration-examples) documentation.